recommenders-team/recommenders/SETUP.md

 It is straightforward to install the recommenders package within a [virtual environment](https://docs.python.org/3/library/venv.html).
 However, setting up CUDA for use with a GPU can be cumbersome.
 We thus recommend setting up [Nvidia docker](https://github.com/NVIDIA/nvidia-docker) and running the virtual environment within a container, as the most convenient way to do this.
-In the following `3.6` should be replaced with the Python version you are using.
+In the following `3.6` should be replaced with the Python version you are using and `11` should be replaced with the appropriate Java version.

     # Start docker daemon if not running
     sudo dockerd &